romanrod/watirsome/README.md

 ```
 ##### element presence

-For each element, presence method is defined which returns `true` or `false` acording to the element existance
+For each element, presence method is defined which returns `true` or `false` according to the element existance.
 Element presence method name is `#{element_name}?`.

 ```ruby